MattHub43/Brightstream/README.md

 ## Optimizely GpahQL Headless Branch Finder Approach

-- Use the GrpahiQL interface to determine what data is available and what is not.
+- Browse and query using the GrpahiQL interface to determine what data is available and what formats.
-- Research best options for geolocation and distance calculation like HTML% Geo API and Haversine formula.
+- Research best options for geolocation and distance calculation like HTML5 Geo API and Haversine formula.
 - Use AI to help determine edge cases for desktop and mobile including security
 - Reviewed Brightstream example urls for style and design reference.
-- Used AI to pull css data from example sites
+- Used AI to pull css data from example sites then check code and make tweeks.
-- created a quick simple POC app using Google Apps Script to enter API to return data and test graphQA queries, and other needed APIs.
+- Created a quick simple POC app using Google Apps Script to enter API to return data and test graphQA queries, and other needed APIs.
 No more than 30min.
+- Once POC is working,
+-   Create git repo
-- Once POC is working, create skeleton next.js app and us AI to update that with the functions from the POC and style previously aquired .
+-   create skeleton next.js
+-   Use AI to update next with the functions from the POC and style previously aquired.
 - Run and test locally and use claude "Code" to help with testing and debugging and committing to git.
 - Review AI generated code and make any changes
 - commit changed to git branch using Claude Code.